DMTF/Redfish-Tools/json-to-openapi-converter/README.md

 ## Configuration

+To configure the generated OpenAPI files, you define configuration keys in a configuration file.
+To specify the configuration file, use the <a href="#usage" title="#usage"><code>--config</code> command-line argument</a>.

+The configuration file is a JSON file.

 <dl>
    <dt>Description</dt>
-   <dd>To configure the generated OpenAPI files, you define configuration keys in a configuration file.
-To specify the configuration file, use the <a href="#usage" title="#usage"><code>--config</code> command-line argument</a>.</dd>
    <dt>Sample configuration file</dt>
    <dd><a href="dmtf-config.json#L1" title="dmtf-config.json#L1"><code>dmtf-config.json</code></a></dd>
    <dt>Configuration keys</dt>
-   <dd>The configuration file is a JSON file that contains the following keys at the root of the object:</dd>
    <dd>
       <dl>
          <dt><code>info</code></dt>